 Look at the wheels of the car, not the actual vehicle.
-The wheels will give you the first clue of where the car is going.
+The wheels will give you the first clue as to where the car is going.
 Under no circumstances should you “lay the bike down.”
 Your best chance of survival comes from shedding as much speed as possible before impact, and you’re going to be able to do that best with the bike completely upright, using both brakes.
 Even if you only have time to lose 10 or 20mph, it could be the difference between going home with bruises and not going home.

 You Hit Gravel in a Blind Corner